Skip to main content

 Overview

 Bifrost v1.4.x introduces a new plugin interface for HTTP transport layer interception.
-This guide helps you migrate existing plugins from the v1.3.x TransportInterceptor pattern to the v1.4.x HTTPTransportMiddleware pattern.
+This guide helps you migrate existing plugins from the v1.3.x TransportInterceptor pattern to the v1.4.x HTTPTransportPreHook and HTTPTransportPostHook pattern.

 If your plugin doesn’t use TransportInterceptor, no migration is needed.
-The PreHook, PostHook, Init, GetName, and Cleanup functions remain unchanged.
+The PreLLMHook, PostLLMHook, Init, GetName, and Cleanup functions remain unchanged.

 What Changed?

-The HTTP transport interception mechanism changed from a simple function that receives and returns headers/body to a middleware pattern that wraps the entire request handler chain.
+The HTTP transport interception mechanism changed from a simple function that receives and returns headers/body to a dual-hook pattern that works with both native .so plugins and WASM plugins.

 Key Differences